field2/eol-lightbox/readme.txt

 License: GPL-2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a protective coating onto your images to discourage downloading.

 == Description ==

 This plugin transforms the Gutenberg gallery block into a lightbox with previous/next navigation.
 It was built to offer those who wish to present a series of images in lightbox/slider format with a simple, lightweight solution.